Redundancy: Get It Right!

 Documents and Meetings

-Above all, every discussion and meeting with anyone about redundancy must be written down.
+Above all, notes must be taken of every discussion and meeting with anyone about redundancy.
 A formal meeting is not necessary for many discussions.
 Keep a day-book and ensure that everything is captured there.
 Make sure daybooks for the period around the redundancies are kept safe.

 The following documents will need to be generated as part of the redundancy process: